 We will begin this premier Death Valley photography workshop in Las Vegas where we’ll pick you up in our large, 15 passenger heavy duty van.
 With only 7 participants and 3 guides, we’ll have plenty of room to spread out, chat, and learn from one another during travel times.
 We’ll make our way through Beatty, where we’ll take a brief stop to photograph that unique town.
 Then we’ll make our way to Furnace Creek, where we’ll check-in to our lodging for the next four nights and have dinner together.

 The next morning we start our journey to photograph the sunset at Racetrack Playa, the location of the amazing moving rocks.
 We are one of the only photo workshops to make the arduous trek to the playa, but it is well worth it.
 We will all travel together in a heavy duty vehicle with safety redundancies in place to ensure that we make it there and back safely, with unbelievable images to top it off.
 I truly feel that a black and white treatment serves these images best, so I’ll share my favorite tips and tricks for how to master a monochrome image of these amazing rocks.
-On the way we stop at Scotty’s Castle and Ubehebe crater where we’ll practice bracketing for high dynamic range photography.
+On the way we stop at Ubehebe crater where we’ll practice bracketing for high dynamic range photography.
+(Note: Due to constantly changing conditions, roads may close at times and our itinerary will have to change accordingly.
+There is always an abundance of photographic opportunities in the park, so we will make the most of current conditions.)

 The next day we’ll start with the sunrise at Zabriskie point.
 This early morning will allow us to capture beautiful light on stunning rock formations with the endless salt flats below.
 We then make our way to Dante’s Peak, then on to Furnace Creek for a break.
 Then we move on to Artist’s Palette and the Devil’s Golf Course.
 The next iconic photo you will walk away with is of the Salt Flats at sunset.
 The repeating patterns and sweeping vistas at the flats will provide endless opportunities for the landscape photographer, while the detail in the salt will give the macro photographer the material of your dreams.